maackle/communitysupportedeverything.org/README.md

 Deployment
 ==========

 We are currently using Heroku for a dev server.
+To set up the git remote:

+	git remote add git@heroku.com:community-supported-everything.git

-To deploy, make sure you're on the git master branch, and simply:
+To deploy, first ask us for collaborator access.
+Make sure you're on the git master branch, and simply:

 	git push heroku